Dodgers' Cody Bellinger Gets Trash Can Shower After NLDS Sweep

 Forget the Gatorade bath, the L.A.
 Dodgers hit Cody Bellinger with a TRASH CAN downpour Monday during their NLDS sweep celebration.

 Unclear what was in the trash can ... maybe beer, maybe champagne, melted ice?
-Who cares.
-It was awesome.
+Who cares -- it was awesome.

 And after Yasiel Puig and Kenley Jansen doused the rook, it got even crazier.

 Highlights included: